Welcome to The Active Healthcare Practice

 We are proud members of the Sports Therapy Association, Sports Massage Association and are registered with the Complimentary and Natural Healthcare Council.

-Our clinics in Lytchett Matravers and in Broadstone, Dorset, offer a comfortable, relaxed setting whilst maintaining the strictest hygiene measures.
+Our clinic in Poole, Dorset, offers a comfortable, relaxed setting whilst maintaining the strictest hygiene measures.

 Julia founded the Active Healthcare Practice in 2016 after initially training as a Sports Massage Therapist.
 She had sustained a back injury in 2014 and found that whilst a range of therapies helped get her back on her feet again, she was unable to find one practitioner who could provide a broad range of therapies alsongside rehabilitation and hence the Active Healthcare Practice was established to fill that gap.